Computing the Multicover Bifiltration: Conclusion

 \section{Conclusion}

-We have introduced a simplicial model for the multicover bifiltration, as well as a polyhedral model based on the rhomboid tiling \cite{Edelsbrunner2018}.
+We have introduced a simplicial model for the multicover bifiltration, as well as a polyhedral model based on the rhomboid tiling of \cite{Edelsbrunner2018}.
 For a data set of size $n$ in $\R^d$ with $d$ constant, the size of both constructions is $O(n^{d+1})$.
-The size can be further controlled by thresholding the parameter $k$ of the multicover bifiltration.
-A recently introduced algorithm for computing the rhomboid tiling \cite{EdOs20} extends readily to the computation of the polyhedral bifiltration, and we have implemented this extension.
+The size can be controlled by thresholding the parameter $k$ of the multicover bifiltration.
+An algorithm of \cite{EdOs20} computes the rhomboid bifiltration, and an implementation is available.
 In our experimental results, this approach scales well enough to suggest that practical applications could soon be within reach.
 A natural next step is to begin exploring the use of the multicover bifiltration on real world data.

 To obtain our combinatorial models of the multicover bifiltration, we begin with a zigzag of filtrations, and then straighten it out by taking unions of prefixes.
 Notably, one could in principle compute the persistent homology modules of the multicover bifiltration without straightening out the zigzag, by inverting the isomorphisms on homology induced by the~inclusions $\del{r}{k}\hookrightarrow \tdel{r}{k}$.
 It seems plausible that this approach could be computationally~useful.